allebone/help.omni.af.mil/docs/PEX/Training.md

 * Gray column = Not Assigned this Task

-RAP Probation Status Report
+### RAP Probation Status Report

 The RAP Probation Status Report provides a quick view of who has failed one-month lookback, is on probation for failed one-month and three-month lookbacks, and is in regression N-CMR status.
 The report can be exported to as a formatted or unformatted Word document.
 The report now includes columns for SIM Required and SIM Accomplished.

 Personnel.
 After clicking on the RAP Probation Status tab, the report builds with personnel from your Default Squadron. if desired, select a Personnel Filter to narrow the list.

 Start Month.
 Defaults to the month prior to the current month.

-Each section populates with names of all those meeting the criteri1.
+Each section populates with names of all those meeting the criteria.

 * Failed: One-month Lookback